Curtis leads Vikings past No. 2 seed Western, 9-1

-Preston Curtis, subbing for an injured Chance Noah, drove in five runs with two doubles and a home run and threw out a runner at the plate to lead No. 7 seed Carl Albert past No. 2 seed Western Oklahoma, 9-1 in the opening round of the NJCAA Division II Plains Tournament at David Allen Memorial Ballpark Thursday.
+ENID, Okla. — Preston Curtis, subbing for an injured Chance Noah, drove in five runs with two doubles and a home run and threw out a runner at the plate to lead No. 7 seed Carl Albert past No. 2 seed Western Oklahoma, 9-1, in the opening round of the NJCAA Division II Plains Tournament at David Allen Memorial Ballpark Thursday, May 12, 2022.

 Curtis had been in and out of the lineup until Vikings left fielder Chance Noah was injured diving for a ball against NOC Tonkawa last week.